IndieSmiths/nodezator/README.md

 You can do all this on the [nodes gallery][] website.
 There you can search node packs by name, author and tags.

 To have a link to your node pack added to the nodes gallery/database, upload it somewhere people can download/install it from, as described in the manual's chapter about [distributing your nodes][], then submit the relevant info about your node pack in this [node pack submission form][].
-Alternatively, you can also submit a pull request to the [nodes gallery repository][] on github following the instructions on the README.md file.
+Alternatively, you can also submit a pull request to the [nodes gallery repository][] on GitHub following the instructions on the README.md file.

 You can also [email][] me if you need any help.